linkedin/rest.li/guide_restli_server.md

 Paging that is sent back to the client.
 More info on Collection Pagination is provided below.

-The Rest.li server framework recognizes the "fields", "metadataFields" or "pagingFields" query parameters in the request.
+The Rest.li server framework recognizes the "fields", "metadataFields", or "pagingFields" query parameters in the request.
 If available, the Rest.li framework then parses each of these as individual `MaskTrees`.
 The resulting `MaskTrees` are available through the ResourceContext (see